MilenTecle/random-destination/README.md

     ![Another city choice](images/readme-images/another-city.PNG)

 8. Question if the user wants to add accommodation.
 If yes, the user is presented with four options and selection is made by typing in a number between 1-4.
 If not, invalid choice will dispaly.
-If user chooses no next question will display.
+If user chooses no, next question will display.

     ![Add accommodation](images/readme-images/add-accommodation.PNG)